Skip to content

 How We Solved It

-We built a two-layer resolution system that infers missing datatypes from CIM schema definitions:
+We use a multi-layered resolution system that infers missing datatypes from CIM schema definitions, prioritizing schema-based resolution and supporting runtime extensibility:

 }